Roseck16/Credit-card-fraud-detection-using-Julia/README.md

     return gpu(gpu.(x)), gpu(gpu.(y))
 end
 ```
+Notice how when parsing the column Amount I apply the fuction Log and sum a little quantity.
+This is done because that column has a range much greater than the other 28 columns, and the log fuction reduces that number.
+I add 0.0001 to never  have a zero or NaN Amount.

 The important method of this function is CSV.Rows, which reads a CSV file row by row rather than the entire file.
 The arguments *batch_size* and *start* determine how many rows will be read and from which one.
 These are important as they will help pipelinening the training.
 The fuction ```string_to_number(rows)``` is a simple handling function that takes arrays with string elements as input and returns an array of numbers: